The following is to serve as a helpful guideline but please feel free to call or e-mail if you have any further questions. Our team is here to help!

 What showers and washing (clothes) will be available on the course/ascent?

-When in the mountains, we utilise the European alpine huts which is either in shared bunk rooms or dormitory rooms.
+When in the mountains, we utilise the European alpine huts which are either in shared bunk rooms or dormitory rooms.
 Washing and shower facilities are not available in the huts.

 Would you let us know what food will be available?